-Another cause of high bilirubin may be due to problems in the blood instead of problems in the liver.
-Blood cells breaking down too fast can be caused by: hemolytic anemia (too many blood cells being destroyed from an autoimmune disease, genetic defect, drug toxicity, or infection); or transfusion reaction (your immune system can attack some blood given during a transfusion).
+High bilirubin may also be due to problems in the blood instead of problems in the liver.
+Blood cells breaking down too fast can be caused by:

-In an infant, high bilirubin and jaundice can be very dangerous, and may be caused by several factors.
+In an infant, high (usually indirect) bilirubin and jaundice can be very dangerous and may be caused by several factors.
 There are three common types:

 All of these can be easily treated and are usually harmless if treated.
-Some more serious conditions that cause high bilirubin and jaundice in the infant:
+Some more serious conditions that cause high bilirubin and jaundice in an infant include:

-- abnormal blood cell shapes (like sickle cell anemia)
+- abnormal blood cell shapes, such as sickle cell anemia

-- blood type mismatch between infant and mother (called erythroblastosis fetalis)
+- blood type mismatch between infant and mother, leading to severe breakdown of the baby’s red blood cells, called erythroblastosis fetalis

 - lack of certain important proteins due to genetic defects